prometheus-erl/prometheus.erl/README.md

 ### Advanced

-You will need these modules only if you're writing custom collector for app/lib that can't be instrumented directly.
+You will need these modules only if you're writing a custom collector for an app/lib that can't be instrumented directly.

 - [`prometheus_collector`](https://github.com/deadtrickster/prometheus.erl/blob/master/doc/prometheus_collector.md) - common interface for collectors;
 - [`prometheus_format`](https://github.com/deadtrickster/prometheus.erl/blob/master/doc/prometheus_format.md) - common interface for exposition formats;
 - [`prometheus_model_helpers`](https://github.com/deadtrickster/prometheus.erl/blob/master/doc/prometheus_model_helpers.md) - provides API for working with underlying Prometheus models.
-You'll use that if you want to create custom collector.
+You'll use that if you want to create a custom collector.

 ## Build